moldeo/moldeojs/README.md

 # Features in MoldeoJS
 - Export projects recorded from your screen.
 - Access different webcams and display simultaneously.
-- Parcticles system rendered in real time using Euler algorithm.
+- Particles system rendered in real time using Euler algorithm.
 - Multiple Audiovisual processes in a same canvas.

 # IMPORTANT: Angular versions fixes